EmoinLanyu/test-results/README.md

 ## Test Summaries Per Application

+### CrunchyData PostgreSQL

+When PostgreSQL cluster is set to default / asynchronous mode, network interruptions will only affect the performance of the cluster when they happen on the active instance.
+However, if PostgreSQL cluster is set to synchronous mode, network interruptions will affect the performance of the cluster no matter they happen on the active or the stand-by instance.

+With one millisecond network latency, we could see obvious performance downgrade.
+With ten milliseconds network latency, the performance becomes around one-fourth of the original.
+With over two hundred milliseconds network latency, the cluster is almost not usable because almost no database operations can be successfully submitted.

+As for failover scenarios, with CrunchyData PostgreSQL cluster HA setup, no automatic failover will happen.
+This means the performance downgrade, no matter how severe it is, will persist until the infrastructure zonal partial outage is gone.
+In addition, if the HA cluster is setup in synchronous mode, even if the active node is not affected, the performance of the service will be affected nonetheless.

+A controlled forced failover, by cordoning unhealthy nodes, evicting unhealthy pods, and isolating unhealthy zone via network ACL, can mitigate the issue.

 ### Solace Software Brokers

 When there is partial outage, the performance of the Solace Software Brokers (SSB) will be severely affected.
 Though Solace makes sure no message is lost, it is very likely that the durable Queue is full because subscribers are not able to consume the messages.
 Thus making the publishers fail to send out any new message.